incrediblecrab/apple-os-documentation/documentation/CryptoTokenKit.md

 - **Code** - Error codes from CryptoTokenKit.

 ### Classes
-- **TKSmartCardSlotNFCSession** - NFC session that's related to NFC smart card slot which was created.
-(Beta)
-- **TKSmartCardTokenRegistrationManager** - Provides a centralized management system for registering and unregistering smartcards using their token IDs.
-(Beta)
+- **TKSmartCardSlotNFCSession** - NFC session that's related to NFC smart card slot which was created.- **TKSmartCardTokenRegistrationManager** - Provides a centralized management system for registering and unregistering smartcards using their token IDs.
 ### Type Aliases
 - **TKTokenObjectID** - (Deprecated)